tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### PubKey

-PubKeys were previously encoded using Amino (and before that, go-wire).
+PubKeys are encoded using Amino (and before that, go-wire).
+Ideally, PubKeys are an interface type where we don't know all the implementation types, so its unfitting to use `oneof` or `enum`.

 ### Addresses

-The address for an ED25519 pubkey is currently the RIPEMD160 of the Amino encoded pubkey.
+The address for ED25519 pubkey is the RIPEMD160 of the Amino encoded pubkey.
+This introduces an Amino dependency in the address generation, a functionality that is widely required and should be easy to compute as possible.

 ### Validators